 7 Safety tips for Science projects

 Science projects are instrumental in helping a child learn and understand the wonderful world of science.
-However many wonder if they are safe as science projects are associated with chemicals and substances which may cause explosions.
-While this is possible, it can be avoided by following these 7 safety tips for science projects.
+However many wonder if they are safe as science projects are associated with chemicals and substances which may irritate eyes, be harmful if ingested or maybe even cause an explosion.
+While possible, these issues can be avoided by following these 7 safety tips for science projects.

 - Choose the right projects.
 Don’t choose a high school project for an elementary school child or projects which your child doesn’t have skills for.
 It’s always better to play safe, start small and move to the next level once your child masters easier projects.